-Foraged Fictions was a promenade collection of site-responsive stories from Kilter & A Word In Your Ear, set in the ground of Prior Park.
+Foraged Fictions was a promenade collection of site-responsive stories from Kilter & A Word In Your Ear, set in the ground of Prior Park in the summer.
 Small audiences set off through woods & fields across our spectacular skyline to discover each short story uniquely set in the World Heritage Landscape that inspired it.
 There were four short stories around the gardens, written by Oliver Langdon, Caroline Garland, Clare Reddaway and Lisa Fryer.
 The setting sun painted the honey-stone of Prior Park deep gold, providing an unsurpassed backdrop for our audiences.
 As one audience member said: “Like what you’ve done with the set and the lighting”!

 This promenade production from Kilter Theatre, in collaboration with A Word In Your Ear,is a happy concatenation of two quirky outfits, who have collaborated before.
 If you don’t know them, Kilter are a small local company, noted for site-specific productions, with an interest in environmental affairs, among other things.
 A Word is an outfit that specialises in performance prose: short fiction made to be read aloud.
 This brings the two together in a highly effective manner.
 The setting could hardly be better: the lush greenery of Prior Park, with its historic connections, in the dappled light of the cool early evening of a hot day.
 The performance comprises four stories, each in a different space in the grounds, and each one linked allusively with the place itself, and in turn with the old ‘elements’ of earth, fire, air, and water.
 Without giving away the plotlines, each story is highly atmospheric in a different way, the imaginative nature of the writing taking one downunexpected pathways of emotion and reverie.
 And all is delivered by its expert solo performers in the open air, without amplification, in its various sylvan glades –the whichcleverly encourages the audience’s silent absorption in the material.
 This is a production of an originality that expands the boundaries of what is considered theatre.
 One hesitates to use the adjective ‘magical’, but this is a unique experience that echoes in the memory for long afterwards.
 [Theatre Bath]